sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 many cores to actually solve a problem.

-@note If you, by chance, have experience with preconditioners for advection-reaction systems (or Friedrichs systems), please contact me.
+@note If you, by chance, have experience with preconditioners for advection-reaction systems (or Friedrichs' systems), please contact me.
 We are interested in developing a more robust preconditioner

 If a user is familiar with PETSc, she can try to change the iterative method and